alprael/ReadWithoutMe/README.md

 out of the app completely.
 3. Also, the timer in the uer info screen be formatted correctly to reflect both minutes and seconds instead of just seconds.
-4. Lastly, I would like it if the app, design wise, fit more closely to Google's Material Design standards.
+4. I would like it if the app, design wise, fit more closely to Google's Material Design standards.
+5. Add an API to populate the app with various books, articles, and magazines.

 The minimum API level for this app is 21, however, the app has been tested to work on APIs 24 - 28.
 The main language is English, and the current required orientation is portrait mode.
 In order to